In pandas you can add/append a new column to the existing DataFrame using DataFrame.insert()

 DataFrame.assign()

-is used to add/append a column to the Pandas DataFrame, this method returns a new DataFrame after adding a column to the existing DataFrame.
+is used to add/append a column to the DataFrame, this method generates a new DataFrame incorporating the added column, while the original DataFrame remains unchanged.

 Below is the syntax of the assign() method.